wiegerw/nerva-rowwise/README.md

 * pybind11 (https://github.com/pybind/pybind11)
 * Intel OneAPI (https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html)

+# Comparison with other frameworks
+To illustrate the most important difference between Nerva and other neural network frameworks, the following characterization comes to mind.
+For typical neural network frameworks one could argue that ***the specification is the implementation***<sup><a href="#footnote1">1</a></sup>, while for Nerva ***the implementation is the specification***.
+By this we mean that if you want to know precisely what a component of a neural network does, in many cases you will have to consult the source code in order to get a definitive answer.
+In Nerva, the specifications of key components are documented, and the implementation closely matches the specification.

+<a id="footnote1"></a>1.
+Of course, in reality the situation is not this black and white.

 # Getting Started

 ### Installation
-The library can be used in two different ways.
 C++ users can use `CMake` to install the library in a standard manner.
 Python users can install the library via `pip`.
 See the [C++ manual](https://wiegerw.github.io/nerva-rowwise/doc/nerva-c++.html) and/or the
 [Python manual](https://wiegerw.github.io/nerva-rowwise/doc/nerva-python.html) for more details about this.